Froredion/tideman-visualizer/README.md

 **A powerful interactive visualization tool for understanding the Tideman (Ranked Pairs) voting algorithm.**

-This React + TypeScript component provides a **step-by-step visual walkthrough** of the Tideman voting method, making it easy to understand how ranked-choice voting works.
+A **step-by-step visual walkthrough** of the Tideman voting method, making it easy to understand how ranked-choice voting works.
 Perfect for learning, teaching, or debugging Tideman implementations.

 ## ✨ Visualization Features